andrastantos/brew/docs/cpu/isa_detail_unary.rst

   |    FIELD_D    |       0       |       9       |    FIELD_A    |
   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-*Exceptions*: SII
+*Exceptions*: :code:`exc_type`

 *Type variants*: Yes

 Description
 ~~~~~~~~~~~

-Reciprocal if :code:`$rA` is of a float type.
-Otherwise, an invalid instruction exception is thrown
+The operation uses :ref:`standard type handling<std_type_handling>` to determine operand and destination types.
+If the input type is not of a floating point type, an :code:`exc_type` exception is raised.

+After the types are determined, the reciprocal of each lane is computed.

+.. todo:: what to do with divide-by-zero issues?
+Set a sticky-bit?
+Assign NaN?
+What does the standard say?

 .. _rd_eq_rsqrt_ra: